Yellow fever

 - Have the authorities established a vector control programme?

-- What are the community’s habits, practices and beliefs about caring for and feeding sick people?
-When babies and infants are sick, do women continue to breastfeed them?
+- When babies and infants are sick, do women continue to breastfeed them?

 - Is a social mobilization or health promotion programme in place?

-- Which sources of information do people use most?
+- Which sources do people use/trust the most for information?

-- Are rumours or is misinformation about the disease spreading in the community?
+- Are there rumours or misinformation about yellow fever?
+What are the rumours?

 Volunteer actions